 Nature travelers concerned about the fate of the Grand Canyon are invited to sign the Grand Canyon Trust’s petition to policy makers urging the Obama Administration to take action to protect the river and region through federal intervention.

-While we at Natural Habitat Adventures hope the Escalade development never comes to fruition, we invite you to see the Grand Canyon – one of the Seven Wonders of the Natural World – as it is now, on an intimate, small-group, low-impact ecotourism adventure through the Canyons of the American Southwest.
+While we at Natural Habitat Adventures hope the Escalade development never comes to fruition, we invite you to see the Grand Canyon – one of the Seven Wonders of the Natural World – as it is now, on an intimate, small-group, low-impact ecotourism adventure through Grand Canyon, Bryce & Zion national parks.